itsthedevman/spec_forge/README.md

       email: /@/
 ```

-That's it.
-No Ruby classes, no setup code, no HTTP client configuration.
-Just describe what you want to test, and SpecForge handles the rest.
-Need test data?
-We've got Faker built in.
-Want to reuse objects?
-Factories are ready to go.
-All the power of RSpec's matchers without writing a single line of Ruby.
+That's a complete test.
+No Ruby code, no configuration files, no HTTP client setup - just a clear description of what you're testing.
+Under the hood, you get all the power of RSpec's matchers, Faker's data generation, and FactoryBot's test objects.

+But that's just scratching the surface.

 ## Table of Contents